SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

 also implement ``_transform()``, as with ``BaseMetadataETLTask``.

-``UpdateFirstAttributeTextTask`` is a base class and generic concrete task that makes it easy to perform a specific, common transformation: setting the value of a the first instance of a specific top-level tag in a given metadata entity.
+``UpdateFirstAttributeTextTask`` is a base class and generic concrete task that makes it easy to perform a specific, common transformation: setting the value of the first instance of a specific top-level tag in a given metadata entity.
 Subclasses (or tasks defined in ``cumulusci.yml``) must define the ``entity``, targeted ``attribute``, and desired ``value`` to set.
 Example: